apeir-n/voidscripts/README.md

   ║ boxes╰─────╯ ║
   ╚══════════════╝
 ```
-- it just uses dmenu to pick the file and pass it to `xclip`
+- it just uses dmenu to pick the file, cat the contents, select the symbols, and pass them to `xclip`